According to The National Center for Women in IT, tech companies with women in management positions achieve a 34% higher return on investment.

 At the end of the 3 months, the mentor then introduces their student to 2 relevant contacts from their network - meaning that upon the completion of the program, each student will have a minimum of 9 contacts in her field of interest.

-During the month long program girls learn the fundamentals of running a startup, study the bones of venture capital (VC).
-They also are afforded the amazing opportunity to not only meet leaders in the VC field, but to also sit in on pitch meetings.
+During the month-long program, girls learn the fundamentals of running a startup, and study the bones of venture capital (VC).
+They also are afforded the amazing opportunity to not only meet leaders in the VC field but to also sit in on pitch meetings.

-What began with one class offered in NYC in 2010 has since blossomed into an organization with chapters in over 56 US cities.
-GDI provides low cost training for women to learn web and software development.
-Their focus is on providing a judgement free experience where women of all backgrounds and economic levels can learn new skills while increasing their confidence and career prospects.
-And it seems that they are succeeding, as their organization represents over 55,000 women to date.
+What began with one class offered in NYC in 2010 has since blossomed into an organization with chapters in over 60 US cities.
+GDI provides low-cost training for women to learn web and software development.
+Their focus is on providing a judgment-free experience where women of all backgrounds and economic levels can learn new skills while increasing their confidence and career prospects.
+And it seems that they are succeeding, as their organization represents over 100,000 women to date.

-Also born out of a single workshop, this one in San Francisco in 2010, Railsbridge is devoted to creating diversity in tech: not only gender, but race, sexual orientation, ability and class.
+Also born out of a single workshop, this one in San Francisco in 2010, Railsbridge Triangle is devoted to creating diversity in tech: not only gender but race, sexual orientation, ability, and class.
 While their first workshops might have focused on women, they have since expanded their scope.